AI is rapidly entering architectural workflows. Some firms will adopt it faster than others. Eventually, all firms will have to.

-So the question many BIM professionals are quietly asking is simple:
+So the question many BIM professionals quietly ask is simple:

-If AI can do so much of the work, will BIM managers still be needed?
+If AI can automate so much, will BIM professionals still be needed?

-The evidence suggests a more nuanced answer.
-Research on AI and labour markets consistently shows that automation tends to replace tasks, not entire professions.
+The evidence suggests a nuanced answer.
+Research on AI and labour markets consistently shows that automation replaces tasks, not entire professions.
+At least not yet.
 What changes is the structure of the role.

 AI will remove large portions of repetitive coordination work.
 But it will also increase demand for BIM leaders who understand standards, automation strategy, governance, and digital delivery.